Elephant Conservation & Community Outreach

 View our booking terms and conditions.

 We suggest that volunteers arrange to stay with the group on Sunday night in Swakopmund.
-We will advise you which lodge the team are staying at upon booking – there will always be a choice of rooms to suit most budgets.
-We will arrange your booking for you, but you will pay your bill on arrival.
+We will advise you which lodge the team is staying at upon booking – there will always be a choice of rooms to suit most budgets.
+We will arrange your booking for you and you will pay your bill on arrival.

 During Build Week, you will live in a mobile camp close to the communities where you will be working.
-Tents are provided along with bed rolls – which includes a mattress.
-You will need to bring your own sleeping bag and pillowΒ (a travel pillow is a must!).
-During warmer weather, most volunteers choose to sleep under the stars, under a tarpaulin, which is one of the highlights of the trip.Β
+Tents are provided along with bed rolls – which include a mattress.
+You will need to bring your sleeping bag and pillow (a travel pillow is a must!).
+During warmer weather, most volunteers choose to sleep under the stars, under a tarpaulin, which is one of the highlights of the trip.
+Sleeping bags are available to hire if required.

 At base camp during your changeover weekend, volunteers are accommodated in a permanent campsite, with flushing toilets and showers with hot and cold water.
 There are two elephant drinking dams in the camp and the elephants often wander through, which is a truly magical experience.
 There is also a large tree house, where you can choose to sleep on an outdoor platform, another highlight of the project.

-The elephant conservation programme was established to ensure that elephants and humans could successfully live side by side.
-The goals of the programme are three-fold:
+The elephant conservation project was established firstly to ensure that elephants and humans could successfully live side by side and secondly to reduce the human-wildlife conflict.
+The goals of the programme are threefold:

 - To support local communities in infrastructure repairs and building projects

-This includes constructing new walls around water points, allowing elephants access to water without breaking pipes or damaging pumps; constructing walls around crops and homesteads, upgrading classrooms and building new facilities as required.
+This includes constructing new walls around water points, allowing elephants access to water without breaking pipes or damaging pumps; constructing walls around crops and human settlements, upgrading classrooms and building new facilities as required.

 - To monitor and report on the Damaraland elephant population

-In order for future generations to live side-by-side with the growing elephant population, the project implemented an elephant education programme in schools and communities, giving people the knowledge to live safely alongside elephants, to reduce their fear and create a pride in their wildlife heritage.
+For future generations to live side-by-side with the growing elephant population, the project has implemented an elephant education programme in schools and communities.
+This programme gives people the knowledge to live safely alongside the world’s largest land mammal, to reduce their fear and create pride in their wildlife heritage.

-The project was founded in 2003 and is run by a Namibian-registered not-for-profit organisation.
-The aim of the organisation is to conserve the desert elephant population in Southern Damaraland, Namibia, through anti-conflict measures.
-During the 1970βs, poaching in the region soared and the elephant population was almost totally wiped out.
-Through ongoing conservation efforts, a small population of elephants returned to the area in the mid 1990βs which, although fantastic forΒ conservation, created many problems for the subsistence communities and farmers in the region.Β
+During the 1970’s, poaching in the region soared, the elephant ivory trade grew, and the elephant population was almost totally wiped out.
+Through ongoing conservation efforts to combat the illegal wildlife trade, a small population of elephants returned to the area in the mid 1990’s which, although fantastic for elephant conservation, created many problems for the subsistence communities and farmers in the region.

-In their almost constant search for water, elephants can cause damage to many community water points, leaving the local Damara and Herero people without access to fresh water for drinking and agriculture.
-During the 20 year absence of elephants, local knowledge on their behaviour had been lost, and communities were fearful of and unfamiliar with living in such close proximity with their large neighbours.
-It was motioned that all the elephants in the region should be removed, which is where the project stepped in.
+Many areas of Namibia are now home to significant elephant populations, but during the 20-year absence of elephants, local knowledge of their behaviour had been lost.
+This meant that communities were fearful of and unfamiliar with living in such close proximity with their large neighbours.
+It was suggested that all the elephants in the region should be removed, which is when the project stepped in.

 Elephant numbers have continued to increase, and today there are over 600 elephants regularly moving around the area.